 Payments acquisition7 has emerged as the area with greatest potential for customer-centric innovation.
 Drivers for innovation in payment acquisition for PSPs include: desire for proximity to customers, need to meet new and changing demands, and the fragmentation of the value chain.
 Through payments acquisition innovation, PSPs can offer both retail and corporate customers’ choices between instruments, locations, channels and currencies which is increasingly being demanded.
 Innovation is evolving in consumer-to-business (C2B) acquisition towards ‘any form,’ ‘anywhere,’ and ‘anytime’ payments which can be found in alternative models from PayPal (Order Ahead application with Jamba Juice) and WorldPay (accepting multiple instruments.)
 In business-to-business (B2B) acquisition, innovation is seen in the SWIFT (3S Key security solution) and ErsteConfirming (supply chain solution.)

-“Both new and legacy payments providers recognise that not all players need to provide end-to-end services and are focusing on the four ‘Innovation Value Hotspots’ of origination, acceptance and capture, security and fraud, and value-added services,” said Lassignardie.“In choosing one or more of these hotspots, payments providers have an opportunity to differentiate and meet the new and changing needs of both retail and business customers.”
+“Both new and legacy payments providers recognize that not all players need to provide end-to-end services and are focusing on the four ‘Innovation Value Hotspots’ of origination, acceptance and capture, security and fraud, and value-added services,” said Lassignardie.“In choosing one or more of these hotspots, payments providers have an opportunity to differentiate and meet the new and changing needs of both retail and business customers.”

 The Report concludes that the trajectory of change in the payments acquisition space is too steep for PSPs to stand still.
 Strategies must be revisited and reformed in order for PSPs to stay in the game and to benefit from the changes innovation will deliver.